Mohamed-sdz/JavaScript-Course-by-Clever-Programmer-/clj5ag5s5000009l8fe5p2jcx.md

 export default Counter;
 ```

-In the above code, we initialize the state variable `count` to 0 using `useState(0)`.
-We also receive a function `setCount` to update the state.
-By calling `setCount`, we can modify the state value, and React will automatically re-render the component to reflect the updated state.
+In the above code, I initialize the state variable `count` to 0 using `useState(0)`.
+I also receive a function `setCount` to update the state.
+By calling `setCount`, I can modify the state value, and React will automatically re-render the component to reflect the updated state.
 This simple yet powerful pattern helps us manage component state effortlessly.

 The benefits of `useState`: